csmc88/accel_data/CodeBook.md

 Data Description
 ----------------

-   The data is obtained after running run_analysis.R given that the [Samsung Accelerometer Data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) has been succesfully downloaded and unzipped as the [README.md](https://github.com/csmc88/accel_data/blob/master/README.md) suggests to do so.
+   The data is obtained after running run_analysis.R given that the [Samsung Accelerometer Data](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) has been succesfully downloaded and unzipped as the [README](https://github.com/csmc88/accel_data/blob/master/README.md) suggests to do so.
+Data is composed of Accelerometer and Gyroscope measurements on dimensions X, Y and Z. No specific units are disclosed.

    The experiment the data was obtained from consists on 30 subjects performing 6 different tasks and being measured using accelerometer measurements to study their behaviour.
 The original data collected consisted on 563 columns and 10299 rows divided along 6 files with specific purposes.
 More information on the README.txt within the Samsung Data.